How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 Step 3.
 Dehydrating Ground Pork

-dehydrator temperature control is set to 160 °F / 71 °C
+dehydrator temperature control is set to 160 °F (71 °C) to dehydrate pork

 You might notice the pork is a bit tacky from the panade as it begins to dehydrate.
 The tackiness will go away once the ground pork fully dehydrates.